How to Handle a 1099 Late Filing Penalty

 Getting a notice from the IRS about a penalty can be alarming and bring about extra anxiety during an already stressful time.

 Reduce your stress levels and to-do list during tax season by partnering with someone who can help.
-Bench takes bookkeeping off your hands so you can focus on your business.
+Bench provides small businesses with a team of bookkeepers who take bookkeeping off your hands.
 From our small business tax checklist to how to properly pay yourself as a business owner, we’re here to support you throughout the year.
-We’ll also keep you posted on deadlines, so you can breathe easy and file with plenty of time to spare.
+We’ll also keep you posted on tax deadlines, so you can breathe easy and file with plenty of time to spare.

 If you’re already using Bench for your bookkeeping, your plan includes 1099 reporting.
 Log in and message your bookkeeper to get started.

-If you’re new to Bench, we’d love to show you how easy we make filing your 1099 forms with a free trial.
-We’ll complete a prior month of books and prepare your income statement in just one business day.
-Start your free trial today.
+If you’re new to Bench, we’d love to show you how easy we make filing your 1099 forms.
+Schedule a free demo today.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.